Introduction

 Wow!
 That makes a lot of error log for just one line added!
 Seems a Vector requires to have fixed size elements which is not the case for Path.
 Verified by looking at the Path documentation which tells:

-a pointer like & or Box.
+This is an unsized type, meaning that it must always be used behind a pointer like & or Box.
 For an owned version of this type, see PathBuf.

 Ok, seems PathBuf is the key.